-The executive summary will contain the following information: identification of the proponent; a project overview; predicted environmental effects (both biophysical and socio-economic); mitigative measures; residual environmental effects; cumulative environmental effects; an outline of the component studies completed; proposed monitoring programs and response plans and a summary of the fundamental conclusions of the EIS.
+The executive summary will contain the following information: identification of the proponent; a project overview; predicted environmental effects (both biophysical and socio-economic); mitigative measures; residual environmental effects; cumulative environmental effects; proposed monitoring programs and response plans and a summary of the fundamental conclusions of the EIS.
 The summary will allow reviewers to focus immediately on areas of concern.